-It can be hard to work in the office or from home sometimes (looking at you, ‘home’ offices), but even harder to find space and a little peace and quiet elsewhere to get your productivity levels up.
-Whether you’re a freelancer, student, or just wanting a hangout spot with strong WiFi connection and even stronger coffee, these Hong Kong cafés are the perfect places to get those items on your to-do list checked off.
+It can be hard to work in the office or from home sometimes (looking at you, “home” offices), but even harder to find space and a little peace and quiet elsewhere to get your productivity levels up.
+Whether you’re a freelancer, student, an office worker currently banished to the never-ending drudge of “working from home,” or just wanting a hangout spot with strong WiFi connection and even stronger coffee, these Hong Kong cafés are the perfect places to get those items on your to-do list checked off.

 Make yourself at home at Black Sugar Coffee, a friendly and cosy joint in Ho Man Tin (with two more locations in TST East and Tai Kok Tsui) run by very cute owners… two Shiba Inus!
 Okay, not really, but the owners take their two furry friends around the shops to hang out, and petting dogs is proven to boost mood and productivity, so the long tables at Black Sugar are ideal for a day of work.
 The interiors are well-lit, comfortable, and there are outlets abound.
-The WiFi isn’t restricted either, so you can settle in for an Eggs Benedict & Salmon Sandwich ($108) in the morning then creamy Carbonara ($108) for lunch, then wash it all down with a top-notch Espresso ($30) or Hand-Drip Coffee ($60–$100).
+The WiFi is not restricted, either, so you can settle in for an eggs benedict & salmon sandwich ($108) in the morning then creamy carbonara ($108) for lunch, then wash it all down with a top-notch espresso ($35) or hand-drip coffee (starting from $60).